NAME

 The @class directive can be used to define a class with or without a parent class.
 If a parent class is specified, the new class will inherit all of the properties and methods of the parent class.
 Bash++ only supports single-inheritance.
 This means that a class can only inherit from one parent class.
 The parent class must be defined before the child class in the code.

 The class name must be a valid Bash++ identifier.
 This means that it can only contain letters, numbers, and underscores, cannot start with a number, cannot be a reserved word, and cannot contain two consecutive underscores.
 The class name is case-sensitive.
 The class name must be unique within the current scope.
-If a class with the same name already exists in the current scope, an error will be generated.
+If a class with the same name already exists in the current scope, a compile-time error will be generated.

 After defining a class, you can create objects of that class using the @TYPE ID syntax.
 For example, if you define a class called MyClass, you can create an object of that class using @MyClass myObject.
 You can also create a pointer to an object of that class using the @TYPE* ID syntax.
 For example, @MyClass* myObjectPtr=@new MyClass.
 The pointer will be initialized to point to a new instance of the class.